 - to be in a grounded presence for you

 - to help you stay in connection with your Self

 - to witness your true essence

-- to respond to you as perfectly as possible by giving you the touch you ask for, no more, no less.
+- to respond to you as perfectly as possible by giving you the response you clearly and intentionally ask for, no more, no less.
 This response may take the form of words, touch, gaze, or witnessing.